microsoft/reactxp/docs/docs/apis/popup.md

     // "anchor" for the popup.
 Often a button.
     getAnchor: () => React.Component<any, any>;

     // Renders the contents of the popup.
+This is called twice.
+The
+    // first time it is called, the parameters are all defaults
+    // (default position and 0 offset and dimensions).
+This allows
+    // the popup to be measured and positioned.
+It is called a second
+    // time with the position, offset and dimensions specified.
+This
+    // allows the method to modify the appearance based on these
+    // parameters.
+The dimensions should not be modified, however.
     renderPopup: (anchorPosition: PopupPosition, anchorOffset: number,
         popupWidth: number, popupHeight: number) => ReactNode;